How to Spiral a Buttercream Cake

 If you make layer cakes frequently, you may be wanting to take your decorating skills to the next level.
 While cake is good no matter how it’s frosted, frosting a beautiful cake just makes you feel good!
 So today I’m going to explain how spiral a buttercream cake.
 I use this technique all the time, as it’s one of my favorite ways to frost a cake.
 I think it’s one of the easiest but also makes it look the prettiest.
 So double bang for your buck, which is why I do it all the time!

-If you're looking for more cake baking tutorials, check out some of my others like How to Crumb Coat a Cake, How to Fill a Piping Bag, or How to Make a Naked Cake.
+If you're looking for more cake baking tutorials, check out some of my others like How to Crumb Coat a Cake, Best Salted Butter for Baking, How to Make a Flower Cake With Buttercream, or How to Make a Naked Cake.

 In this post I'm going to share how to spiral a buttercream cake.
 This simple technique can be applied to any layer cake recipe that you like.
 I love using this spiral technique because it's simple, rustic, but a little bit elevated!

 Once you become proficient in this technique it's really quite simple!
 I think it looks good for almost any layer cake.
-Plus, I leave a rustic edge on top which makes the top great for filling with fresh fruit, caramel, compote or even lemon curd!
+Plus, I leave a rustic edge on top which makes the top great for filling with fresh fruit, Homemade True Caramel, Gingerbread Caramel Sauce, Homemade Caramel Sauce with Bone Broth, Homemade Chocolate Ganache, fruit compote or even Homemade Organic Lemon Curd With Egg Yolks!

 What is a spiral cake design?